samuelarbibe/dnd-timeline/docs/v2/documentation/zoom-and-pan/README.md

 #### `deltaX`

 The amount of pixels panned on the X axis.
-This will then be translated into symmetrical changes in the start and end of the timeline's timeframe.
+This will then be translated into symmetrical changes in the start and end of the timeline's range.

-For example, a `deltaX` will be translated into addition / subtraction of respective amount of milliseconds both in the `start` and `end` of the timeframe. `rtl` is taken into account.
+For example, a `deltaX` will be translated into addition / subtraction of respective amount of value both in the `start` and `end` of the range. `rtl` is taken into account.

 `clientX` and `clientY` have no effect on this translation.